N0K0/aicompo-tg19/readme.md

  * The last snake standing is granted 3 points.
  * The map size is decided based on the number of players at the map at once.
  * The map will have other walls.
 (Without walls is not implemented yet!)
- * If any bugs that do not change the game outside the rules they will be patched during.
+ * If any bugs that do not change the game outside the rules is found they will be patched during the week (Just poke us!
+ ).

 ## Communication Protocol